Chemotherapy: The Basics

 How does chemotherapy work?

-Tumor cells, which make up cancer, grow and reproduce very quickly.
+Tumor cells, which make up cancer, grow and reproduce (multiply) very quickly.
 Normal, healthy cells know to stop reproducing and growing when they touch other cells.
-Cancer cells do not and keep on growing.
+Cancer cells keep growing, not knowing when to stop.
 RNA and DNA in the cell tell it how to grow and reproduce.
 Chemotherapy hurts the RNA or DNA, which stops the cancer from growing.

 What is the cell cycle?

-- S phase (synthesis; the copying of DNA occurs)
+- S phase (synthesis; the copying of DNA happens).

 How does chemotherapy affect the cell cycle?

 Some chemotherapy medicines can kill a cell during any phase of the cell cycle.
 They are called cell-cycle nonspecific agents.
 Other chemotherapy medicines kill cancer cells only during a certain phase.
 They are also not able to work in the resting phase.
-These are called cell-cycle specific.
+These are called cell-cycle specific agents.

 Cell-Cycle Nonspecific Chemotherapy Facts